DIY Diamond Trellis on a Wall

-I had been dreaming of the day when I could finally create a diamond trellis on an exterior wall of our home.
-I absolutely adore the look of them and think they add so much character to a home.
+I had been dreaming of the day when I could finally create a DIY diamond trellis on an exterior wall of our home.
+I absolutely adore the look of a wire trellis and think they add so much character to a home.
 I finally found the perfect spot and made it part of this bigger project.

 Using confederate jasmine, it turned out exactly how I envisioned it.
 And the best part?
 After knowing exactly what we needed to do, it was a 30-minute project from start to finish.
 And let’s not forget, pretty budget-friendly!
 Let’s dive into how you can create a wire diamond trellis on the exterior of your home.
 Keep in mind this tutorial is for a stucco home but you’ll get a general idea.
 Wanting to save this project for later?
 Make sure to pin it!